Dear readers of ADxS.org, please forgive the disruption.

 • Aggressiveness73

-• Social introversion (here: indicated shyness, self-consciousness, etc.) - sharp decline, insecurity in social contact, social inhibition783
+• Social introversion (here: indicated shyness, introversion, etc.) - strong decline, insecurity in social contact, social inhibition783

 • Social orientation3